freemakers/freemaker-wiki/README.md

 We're starting this on a shoestring without much more than passion for creating new things and some rough tools in our garages.
 We'll see how far the decentralized model gets us.

-## About this Wiki

-This is a wiki whose display and modifications are managed by [Freeki](https://github.com/jdcasey/freeki).
-Content is stored primarily in Markdown format, with the following special directories:

-- **/.branding**  - Theming for this instance of Freeki content is stored here.
-- **/.templates** - Extra templates unique to this instance of Freeki are stored here.